 What is the truth?

 The clip that is circulating on social media is a truncated version of a longer video.
-Alt News accessed the full video to get the full context of what Rahul Gandhi said:
+Alt News accessed the full video to get the complete context of what Rahul Gandhi said:

-The video of the relevant part of Rahul Gandhi’s speech can be seen in the video below starting at 24:37.
+The relevant part of Rahul Gandhi’s speech can be seen in the video below starting at 24:37.

-It is clear from the video that Rahul Gandhi was praising India when he said that the Indian philosophy of non-violence has a solution for the violence and anger plaguing the world.
+It is clear that Rahul Gandhi was praising India when he said that the Indian philosophy of non-violence has a solution for the violence and anger plaguing the world.
 He said that non-violence was inspired by every great religion of the world.
-At no point did he single out any one religion as suggested by the clipped video and the accompanying commentary on social media.
+At no point did he single out any one religion as suggested using the clipped video and the accompanying commentary on social media.

 Alt News has reported multiple instances of misinformation where there is an attempt to portray political parties/individuals who are in opposition to BJP as favouring Islam as a religion, and thereby anti-Hindu.
-A recent misleading video claimed that Rahul Gandhi had converted to Islam after the assembly polls.
-Another clipped video was circulated to claim that Kanhaiya Kumar had asked people to convert to Islam .
-Tarek Fatah had circulated a photoshopped image claiming to be that of a Madrasa teacher portraying Islam as superior to Hinduism.
-Fatah had also circulated a fake story claiming Muslims waived Pakistani flags to celebrate the victory of Congress.
+A misleading video claimed that Rahul Gandhi had converted to Islam.
+Another clipped video was circulated to claim that Kanhaiya Kumar had asked people to convert to Islam.
+Tarek Fatah had circulated a photoshopped image claiming to show a Madrasa teacher portraying Islam as superior to Hinduism.
+Fatah had also circulated a fake story claiming Muslims waved Pakistani flags to celebrate the victory of Congress.

-Others who shared this information on social media
+Others who shared Rahul Gandhi’s clipped video on social media

-Several other tweets from right-wing handles convey that Rahul Gandhi had singled out Islam as the inspiration behind Mahatma Gandhi’s philosophy of non-violence.
+Several other tweets from right-wing handles conveyed that Rahul Gandhi had singled out Islam as the inspiration behind Mahatma Gandhi’s philosophy of non-violence.

-Several right-wing pages shared the video with same claim.
+Several right-wing pages shared the video with the same claim.